umd-coding-workshop/workshops/tutorial1/exercise3/README.md

     echo 'here's my test'

-This will not work correctly as the system will the the apostrophe is the close of the strong quote and the quote at the end of the line is the opening of a new quote.
+This will not work correctly as the system will interpret the apostrophe as the close of the strong quote and the quote at the end of the line is the opening of a new quote.